adamawaadd/ai-loan-approval/README.md

 Although this repository’s first commit was about halfway through the project, a large amount of experimentation happened earlier.
 I tested multiple models and ultimately selected a Decision Tree Classifier because it provides a human-interpretable reasoning path—an important feature for something as sensitive and consequential as loan approval.
 I tracked experimentation, feature engineering notes, and model performance in progress.txt.

+The "loan_approval_preliminary_data.html" file is downloadable and basically just shows a visualization of the distribution of each column of data (such as the distribution of the sampled group's age, income, employment experience, etc.)

 ## To-Do:
 1.)
 Add interpratability column